SSH to your Drupal Forge development environment

 Now set up ngrok. ngrok is a command line tool that forwards ports to a random ngrok domain.

 Second, install ngrok in your Drupal Forge development environment.
-Open the VS Code terminal and enter the following commands:
+Open the development environment terminal and enter the following commands:

 curl -sSL https://ngrok-agent.s3.amazonaws.com/ngrok.asc | sudo tee /etc/apt/trusted.gpg.d/ngrok.asc >/dev/null